-Provider acknowledges Molina's right to conduct pre and post-payment billing audits.
-Provider shall cooperate with Molina's Special Investigations Unit and audits of Claims and payments by providing access at reasonable times to requested Claims information, all supporting medical records, Provider's charging policies, and other related data as deemed relevant to support the transactions billed.
-Providers are required to submit, or provide access to, medical records upon Molina's request.
+The Provider acknowledges Molina's right to conduct pre and post-payment billing audits.
+The Provider shall cooperate with Molina's Special Investigations Unit and audits of Claims and payments by providing access at reasonable times to requested Claims information, the Provider's charging policies, and other related data as deemed relevant to support the transactions billed.
+Additionally, Providers are required, by contract and in accordance with the Provider Manual, to submit all supporting medical records/documentation as requested.
 Failure to do so in a timely manner may result in an audit failure and/or denial, resulting in an overpayment.

-In reviewing medical records for a procedure, Molina may select a statistically valid random sample, or smaller subset of the statistically valid random sample.
+In reviewing medical records for a procedure, Molina reserves the right, and where unprohibited by regulation, to select a statistically valid random sample, or smaller subset of the statistically valid random sample.
 This gives an estimate of the proportion of Claims Molina paid in error.
-The estimated proportion, or error rate, may be projected across all Claims to determine the amount of overpayment.
+The estimated proportion, or error rate, may be extrapolated across all Claims to determine the amount of overpayment.

-Provider audits may be telephonic, an on-site visit, internal Claims review, client-directed/regulatory investigation and/or compliance reviews and may be vendor assisted.
+Provider audits may be telephonic, an on-site visit, internal Claims review, client-directed/regulatory investigation and/or compliance reviews and may be vendor-assisted.
 Molina asks that you provide Molina or Molina's designee, during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.